How to Dress in Vintage for a Bicycle Ride

 Obviously, you should only ever choose to wear what suits you and makes you feel comfortable.

-Pictures & Illustrations of Bicycle Clothing in the 19th century
+Pictures & Illustrations of Bicycle Clothing in the 19th Century

 Before I jump to the part revealing the 1930s and 1940s outfits I chose for my bike ride around town, I would like to show you through pictures and illustrations how cycling wear for women evolved from a dangerous sweeping skirt and restrictive corset to the very liberal approach to sportswear in the 1950s and beyond.
 Although, if you are reading and enjoying my blog, I doubt you are interested in post-1950s fashions, so perhaps I will stop at the 1940s.